matrix-org/synapse/docs/usage/configuration/config_documentation.md

 The `media_retention.enabled` option globally controls whether media retention is enabled.

+The `media_retention.purge_period` option dictates how often Synapse should scan and purge media to be removed according to the configured thresholds.
+For example, if set to "6h", Synapse will check every 6 hours for media that can be purged.
+The default value is "24h" meaning 24 hours.

 The `media_retention.local_media_lifetime` and
 `media_retention.remote_media_lifetime` config options control whether media will be purged if it has not been accessed in a given amount of